- 2 cups self-rising flour

 - 1/2 teaspoon ground cinnamon

-- In a small bowl, combine the flour, sugar and cinnamon.
-In another bowl, whisk the egg, sweet potatoes and oil.
+- Preheat oven to 375°.
+In a small bowl, combine flour, sugar and cinnamon.
+In another bowl, whisk egg, sweet potatoes and oil.
 Stir into dry ingredients just until moistened.